Ring-r/bt-manager/README.md

 background task manager

 As a user
-I want to have a front-end tool to manage background task So that I can better organize my work
+I want to have a front-end tool to manage background tasks So that I can better organize my work

-issues
+## issues
 - multiuser.
 - monitor my tasks.
 - remove my task.